Skip to main content

 By default, your account is set up to edit entities through our UI.
 However, if you want to use GitOps to manage your entity YAML files, you can do so by changing the setting in Settings → Workspace → Entities → GitOps → UI Editor.
 You can choose different editing approaches for different entity types.

-We highly recommend starting with the UI editor (which includes a built-in YAML editor) and switching over to GitOps when ready for a wider rollout.
+We recommend starting with the UI editor (which includes a built-in YAML editor) and switching over to GitOps when ready for a wider rollout.

 Adding more information